chjohnson-pivotal/pcf-auto-simulator/README.md

 ```

 ## Ingesting Data
-There are multiple two different types of data in the data folder of this repo.
-For each type there are two versions:  a full file, and a smaller one consisting of a subset of data for testing.
-This speeds up testing and can be used if using a hosted RabbitMQ instance with a free plan.
+There are two different types of data in the data folder of this repo.
+For each type there are two versions:  a full file, and a smaller one consisting of a subset of full data.
+The small file can be used to speed up testing or if using a hosted RabbitMQ instance with a free plan.
 Within RabbitMQ, set up the following:

 * A queue named ```vehicle-data-queue```.
 * An exchange called ```vehicle-data``` bound to the above queue with a routing key of ```all```.